Learn everything you wanted to know about Needle Felting and Wet Felting in this Complete Beginner’s Guide

 Have you ever accidentally shrunk a wool sweater by sticking it in the washer and dryer?
 That’s a form of wet felting!
 And, you can actually do that on purpose.

 What is Dry Felting or Needle Felting?
-This involves using special barbed needles to basically weave the individual fibers together until they form a matted piece of fabric.
+This involves using special barbed needles to basically tangle the individual fibers together until they form a matted piece of fabric.

 You can do this by hand with a single needle, or with a tool using multiple needles.
-There are also very large machines which create felt using hundreds or even thousands of needles.
+There are small felting machines, about the size of a regular sewing machine as well as very large, table sized machines which create huge sheets of felted wool using hundreds or even thousands of needles.

 Wikipedia defines Felt as “a textile material that is produced by matting, condensing and pressing fibers together.